eduardz1/Master-Thesis/presentation.typ

     )

   // Makutu builds advanced mathematical models and computational frameworks for the reconstruction of complex media that are crossed by mechanical or electromagnetic waves.
 The team is particularly interested in discontinuous finite element methods, spectral elements and high-order time schemes, each of which is relevant to solving wave equations.
 These numerical methods are eventually hybridized with machine learning techniques.
 Reconstruction is via inverse problem solving, and Makutu is heavily invested in full waveform inversion, which is a high-definition imaging method widely used in geophysics.

-  #speaker-note[
-    - LARGE SCALE LINEAR SYSTEMS
-    - EMBARASSINGLY PARALLEL ALGORITHM USED TO SOLVE IT IN HAWEN, SCALABLE, GREAT FOR GPU ]
 ]

 #heading(